vinnyvaleria/SIMRide/README.md

 -- | BOOKING: Join booking
 -- | BOOKING: View My Bookings
 -- | BOOKING: Cancel confirmed ride
-DRIVER: Create hidden driver page to view map | WALLET: E-Wallet page -- | BOOKING: View created rides
+-- | WALLET: E-Wallet page
+-- | BOOKING: View created rides
 BOOKING: Mark ride as done as passenger | PERMISSIONS: Split users into roles, and define what each role can see
 USERS: Rate the driver and rider (not important) | USERS: Forgot password reset email